halina20011/Rice/README.md

 # Rice
-Custom rice with custom scripts
+Custom rice with custom scripts and configs for my machine

-## Dependencies:
+## For:
-i3, polybar
+i3, polybar, neovim